-If do choose to dine at The Meeting Place, you will also be supporting local community projects.
-The Meeting Place puts 100 percent of their profits back into projects that make a difference in the lives of those in need.
+If you choose to dine at The Meeting Place, you will also be supporting local community projects.
+The Meeting Place puts 100 percent of its profits back into projects that make a difference in the lives of those in need.
 In order to maintain this level of support, they operate solely thanks to volunteers.

 Herrajes 138 // +51 84 260272

 This Cusco restaurant is known as one of the best places in town for Italian food.
 Their pizzas baked in a wood-fired oven are especially tasty.
 The only problem may be deciding which pizza to order.
 With more than thirty to choose from, one is bound to grab your attention.
 If not, you can always design your own.